exoplatform/cs/patch/CS-4412/readme.txt

 Risks and impacts

-Can this bug fix have an impact on current client projects ?
+Can this bug fix have an impact on current client projects?

     * Function or ClassName change ?
 Yes